ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/property-features.md

 {{% fig "brookton/maps/surveys/1869-only" "800" /%}}

 I overlaid my 1869 pseudo-survey on the 2023 Dresser survey that has also been adjusted to true north for its specific magnetic declination so that the road on each survey is parallel.
 To match the scale, I lined up the center-line of the road, which has been established as a stable landmark throughout all the referenced deeds and surveys, and scaled the 2023 survey until it overlapped point C on my map in the northeast corner of the brow of the hill, a point that also appears to be consistently located over the years.
 A dark blue, thick, dashed line drawn perpendicular to Brooktondale Road, shows that the place of beginning in 1869 is roughly in line with the southwestern corner of the original (and still current) footprint of Mills' Home.
+The center of the mill race bridge falls on a line perpendicular to the road that falls just to the east of the stone patio steps.

 {{% fig "brookton/maps/surveys/1869-overlaid-dresser" "800" /%}}